Caltech-IPAC/rapid/docs/source/pl/pl.rst

 Computer Languages
 ************************************

-The RAPID pipeline is written in Python, with some system calls to OS commands and C executable binaries.
+The RAPID pipeline is written in Python, with some bash scripts, and system calls to OS commands and C executable binaries.
+A few Perl scripts are used to prepare ad-hoc data for database ingestion, etc.

 Sky Tiles